 Adapted from Mexican Everyday by Rick Bayless.

-- 8 ounces husked, rinsed, and halved tomatillos
+8 ounces husked, rinsed, and halved tomatillos

-2 large cloves of garlic, peeled
+2 large cloves garlic, peeled

-- 1 jalapeño or 2 serrano chiles, stemmed and roughly chopped
+1 jalapeño or 2 serrano chiles, stemmed and roughly chopped

-- 1/3 cup (loosely packed) roughly chopped cilantro
+1/3 cup (loosely packed) roughly chopped cilantro

-- 1/2 small white onion, finely chopped
+1/2 small white onion, finely chopped

 1/4 cup water